What do you do, where do you go, when life seems to tell you that you are not enough? When you feel you are pushed into overwhelm 1

 If you can use the tension to do something useful, then it is very useful.

 I often do my walking or my listening to the 67 steps.
-I don't schedule these activities.
-Scheduling doesn't know when I will need them!
-And I need these activities every day, because every day I prove to be "not good enough", not a match to life, what I set out to do, what I need to know so I can do it.
+I don’t schedule these activities.
+Scheduling doesn’t know when I will need them!
+So I just have it loosely on my day’s activities… I need these activities every day, because every day I prove to be “not good enough”, not a match to life, not a match to what I set out to do, not a match to what I need to know… so I can do simmer down in those walks and get coherent by the time I get back to the job that i was not a match to.

 I bet you thought you were the only one.